 This test measures the substances metanephrine and normetanephrine in your blood.
 It helps find out if you have a tumor of the adrenal glands called pheochromocytoma.
 The adrenal glands sit on top of your kidneys.
 They make the hormone adrenaline and other adrenaline-like chemicals called catecholamines.
-Adrenaline regulates your blood pressure and helps you cope with stress.
+Adrenaline controls your blood pressure and helps you cope with stress.
 Metanephrine and normetanephrine are catecholamines that result when adrenaline breaks down.

 Healthcare providers disagree on the best test for diagnosing adrenal gland tumors.
 Some providers believe a urine test to measure catecholamines is better than this blood test because it has fewer false-positive results.

 Why do I need this test?

-You may need this test if your healthcare provider suspects that you have an adrenal gland tumor.
+You may need this test if your healthcare provider believes that you have an adrenal gland tumor.
 Symptoms include: